diegoDAguilar/proxyLastVersion/README.md

 `sh dummyClient.sh $proxyCert $caCert $CSR $file `
 //Cert refers to the proxy's certificate and csr is the textfile containing csr,lifetime and validty as seen in step 6.
 //File refers to a destination file for the certificate, **if it does exist it will rewrite it**.
 Don't forget to add "@" before the file's name.
 After executing it the cert should prompt.

+:tada::tada::tada::tada::tada::tada::tada::tada::tada::tada::tada::tada::tada::tada:

-15. Renewal: To terminate an auto renewal from DNO: #go run termination.go $uuid --> TO DO, improve the message.
+15. Renewal: To terminate an auto renewal from DNO:
+`#go run termination.go $uuid `
+This $uuid is kept under the "starCerts/certificateNX/renewal_uri"

 ## ROUND-TRIPS GUIDE